-The Constance Lieber Prize Symposium will be held June 13, 2017 at the Johns Hopkins School of Medicine in Baltimore, MD.
-In addition to honoring the first recipient of this prize, several keynote speakers will be in attendance to honor Constance Lieber's legacy.
+In addition to honoring the first recipient of this prize, several keynote speakers will be in attendance at the symposium to honor Constance Lieber's legacy.
 There will also be feature presentations from:

 Daniel Weinberger, M.D., Lieber Institute for Brain Development

-Registration for the event opens May 1 and is FREE but REQUIRED.
+Registration: Register here.
+Registration is FREE but REQUIRED.
 Lunch is included with registration.

 The Constance Lieber Prize for Innovation in Developmental Neuroscience will be awarded to an investigator under 55 years of age who has made a transformative contribution in developmental neuroscience with clinical implications.
 The award will be recognized every two years, consisting of a $100,000 cash prize.